CallumMoss/Gambit-Chess-Engine/diary.md

+25/10/2024
+Added protocol for if there is an enpassant.
+Checking if en passant is caused to be done.

+18/10/2024 - 24/10/2024
+Applying to jobs and doing interviews

 17/10/2024
 Used current magic techniques to generate all moves for all sliding pieces on all squares.
 En passant, castling and promotions to be done.